GitAsaduzzaman/GitAsaduzzaman/README.md

 - Nirvoy Foundation Volunteer

 ## CAREER OBJECTIVE
 Fresh graduate in Computer Science and Engineering.
 Successfully implemented a good number of software and hardware projects with new features, satisfying all the requirements of the end-user.
 Futuristic projects are my passion.
-Mixture of hardware and software is my core interest.
+Embeded project is my core interest.
 Problem-solving is my happiness.

 ## PROJECTS
 ### Online Study Portal
-- All in one study portal with all (12) necessary features for a student.
+- All in one study portal with all (14) necessary features for a student.
 (Django)

 ### E-Sromo Bazar
 - Local Worker finding App(Flutter)

 ### Jakat Calculator
-- Calculate Jakat for Muslim(Flutter)
+- Calculate Jakat for Muslims(Flutter)

 ### Arduino based Hardware project
 - Counting passengers and rent